SciCatProject/documentation/Users/Publishing.md

 Finally you can have a look at all the published data by going to the Published Data menu item (again by clicking the user icon at the top right corner and choosing "Published Data"):

 ![Landing page of published data](img/published_datasets.png)

+This [short video](https://scicatproject.github.io/img/attach_and_publish.mp4) demonstrates how you can add an attachment to your dataset and publish the data.